gustafn/docker-ns/README.md

 * Configuration, scripts, logs, and database externalized
 * Supports running multiple OpenACS / NaviServer versions in parallel

+This example is mirrored after the [openacs.org site](https://openacs.org) and contains in addition of the `openacs` image a `mail-relay` for sending mails, a preconfigured munin monitoring infrastructure (`munin-node` and `munin-master`), and automated certificate renewal via the `letsencrypt` NaviServer module.
+The configuration contains 4 virtual servers serviced by the same NaviServer instance.

-This example is intended for advanced setups and testing scenarios.
+This example is intended to provide a reference for advanced setups and testing scenarios.

 ---